Firpython4/firpo-portfolio/README.md

 ## Technical decisions

 - I'm using Next.
 To avoid having to host a server, I'm using `output: export`
-  - I could have chosen something like Astro, but I figured that it would be best to use a proven technology that I'm personally familiar with, as well as gain some valuable Next experience
+  - I could have chosen something like Astro, but I figured that it would be best to use a technology that I'm personally familiar with
 - I opted to use Next's App Router.
 There are some reasons for it:
   - The App Router has better support for `output: export`
-  - Zero Javascript by default.
-Since most of the site is static, this ensures that no unnecessary Javascript is shipped to the client.
+  - Zero Javascript by default
 - I'm using Tailwind.
-This ensures that styling is colocated, and that I can scaffold styles and even animations quickly
+This ensures that styling is colocated, and that I can scaffold styles quickly
-  - It also has excellent defaults and ensures that my designs stay consistent and responsive
 - I'm using the file system itself as my content management system.
 This makes it very easy for designers to add new works, and to always have the history available
-- I'm using TypeScript.
-Coming from type-safe languages such as C#, Java, and C++, I believe very strongly that type-safety is essential for software maintainability.

 ## Roadmap